ocaml-sf/learn-ocaml-corpus/exercises/parser_combinators/descr.md

-`'a parser -> 'a op parser -> 'a parser` such that the parser `chainl1 p op` recognizes a nonempty sequence of `p`'s, separated with `op`'s, and interprets it as a left-associative chain of applications of operators to values.
+`'a parser -> 'a op parser -> 'a parser` such that the parser `chainl1 p op` recognizes a nonempty sequence of `p`'s, separated with `op`'s, and interprets it as a left-parenthesized chain of applications of operators to values.

 **Question 3.** Define a parser `sum` of type `int parser` that recognizes and